 I can’t say enough about the benefits of reading.
 Read together, both with you reading aloud and encouraging her to sound words as well.
 Get her excited about story time and learning, and borrow books from the library so she can cycle through stories every week.

-Read books about kindergarten—the stories will help her get excited for school and ease her fears.
+Read books about kindergarten—the stories can help her get excited about school and ease her fears.

 Sing or play the ABC song so she knows the order of the alphabet.
 And count up to the number 12 (that’s the number my son’s school suggested that kindergartens should know before school starts).

 4. Practice using safe scissors